 Q: Are realistic cat trees better than standard ones?

 A: In my option, cat trees that look like real trees are better.
 Cats need scratching posts and different perches to channel their wild scratching and climbing instincts.
-The closer the cat tree to a real-life tree, the more your cat will enjoy it.
-They are also sturdier if made from real tree trunks, so last longer.
+The closer the cat tree is to a real-life tree, the more your cat will enjoy it.
+They are also sturdier if made from real tree trunks, so they last longer than cardboard alternatives.

 Q: What is the best cat tree that looks like a tree?